Applying for a passport or ID card if you live in Nigeria

 You must make an appointment to collect your new document.
 To do so, send an email to firstname.lastname@example.org.
 You can collect your document between 8.30 and 15.00 Monday to Friday.
 First check which days our our offices are closed.

 What happens to my old passport or ID card?

-The embassy office will cancel your old passport or ID card and then return it to you.
+The consulate-general will cancel your old passport or ID card and then return it to you.

 If your old document contains visas or residence permits that are still valid and you want to keep those pages intact, you should make this known beforehand.

-If you have any questions, please contact the the embassy office in Lagos.
+If you have any questions, please contact the the consulate-general in Lagos.